At a Glance

 Craft a Compelling Cover Letter: In your cover letter, express your passion for data governance and how your background in financial services aligns with the company's goals.
 Mention your ability to train and mentor others, as well as your experience with data cataloguing tools like Collibra.

-Demonstrate Stakeholder Engagement: Provide examples of how you've engaged with stakeholders at various levels to gain buy-in for analytics governance initiatives.
-This will show your strong project management skills and ability to work collaboratively within a team.
+Demonstrate Stakeholder Engagement: Provide examples of how you've engaged with stakeholders at various levels in your past positions.
+This will show your ability to gain buy-in for analytics governance and collaborate effectively across departments.

 How to prepare for a job interview at Michael Page Technology